hapijs/joi/API.md

 #### `string.min`

-The string is smaller than expected.
+The string is shorter than expected.

 Additional local context properties:
 ```ts